 Estate Planning involves a comprehensive effort to allow you to make several decisions regarding your life and property.
 In addition to your Will and/or Trust, it’s often advantageous to contemporaneously execute the following set of legal documents.
-A review of your family’s situation with a Thomas Law Firm Estate Planning attorney will help determine which of these documents should be prepared to properly carry out your wishes.
+A review of your family’s situation with a Thomas & Sawyer, PLLC Estate Planning attorneys will help determine which of these documents should be prepared to properly carry out your wishes.

 Last Will & Testament

 Your Will essentially lays out what you own and what will go to whom whenever you pass away.
 This is the largest aspect of an estate plan.
 Having your Will in place saves significant time and money in the probate process after you pass away.
 Your Will also provides clarity and dictates how your wishes should be carried out.

 Will Codicils (Amendments): Although Wills are legal documents, you can always update your Will.
 If you do not want to completely redo your Will, you can do a Will Codicil, which is a legal document that validly makes minor changes to your Will.